software-mansion-labs/cairo-compiler-workshop/README.md

     - This is serializable from `cairo_project.toml` files.
     - This is implemented in `cairo-lang-project` crate.
     - Scarb and CairoLS are working differently.
-- There is a set of binaries present in compiler repository that provide compiler functionality as small programs.
+- There is a set of binaries present in the compiler repository that provide compiler functionality as small programs.
     - They are largely made with Starkware internal use in mind.
     - As you all know, use Scarb.
 - While there are efforts to maintain backward compatibility of Cairo as a language, the Cairo compiler library API is